Introduction to the IAS

 Fellows are required to fulfil a number of expectations:

-The following application materials are required by the deadline midday 25 June 2021 GMT:
+The following application materials are required to be submitted to the IAS Manager (firstname.lastname@example.org) by the deadline midday 17 June 2022 GMT:

-The Letter of Application must state which period applicants would like to spend at Durham (October – December 2022 or January – March 2023).
+The Letter of Application must state which period the applicant would like to spend at Durham (October – December 2023 or January – March 2024).
 If either period is suitable, please indicate).

 Teaching buyout for visiting IAS Fellows who are employed by other universities can only be requested in exceptional circumstances (for example for Fellows from less advantaged global areas).
 Teaching buyout is provided at a rate of up to £8000 for three months.
 Up to the same amount can be requested for self-employed practitioners, artists etc. IAS Fellows from Universities who provide research/study leave are expected to make use of this to take up Fellowships.